 We left the hotel around 3am and were back by 22:00.
 The hotel had packed us lunch, as we were told we could have it to go.
 So the evening before, we informed the reception we would be heading to Cairo and they had the bags ready for us.
 It wasn’t something I would call lunch, but more of a snack.
 The actual lunch was included in the trip in Cairo.

 Visiting Cairo and the pyramids from Hurghada is something you should do only if you’re keen on seeing the pyramids.
-I, myself, would have rather visited Luxor, but we’ll do that on our next trip there.
+I, myself, would have rather visited Luxor, but we did that on our next trip there.
 I’ll explain later why it was not a must see for me.

 On your way from Hurghada to Cairo, the bus will stop several times for checks.
 There are military filters that check the passengers and make the drivers stop to rest for 10-20 minutes.
 The drivers are not allowed to drive for long hours, thus they are obligated to stop.
 It’s a safety thing and I thought it was a good thing.
 The bus will also stop in some locations where you can use the restroom.
 Don’t be afraid to use them, they are cleaner than I have seen in other European countries.